tcm25sibdg03/tcm25sibdg03/REBD/REBD05.md

   'idCompra' INT NOT NULL,
   'tipo' VARCHAR(50) NOT NULL CHECK (tipo = 'online' OR tipo = 'presencial'), 'data' DATE NOT NULL,
-  'valorTotal' DECIMAL NOT NULL CHECK (valorTotal > 0), 'numeroCliente' INT NOT NULL,
+  'valorTotal' DECIMAL NOT NULL CHECK ('valorTotal' > 0), 'numeroCliente' INT NOT NULL,
   'codigoFuncionario' INT NOT NULL,
   PRIMARY KEY ('idCompra')